holgern/beem/docs/index.rst

 Welcome to steempy's documentation!
 ===============================================

-Steem is a **blockchain-based autonomous company** (i.e. a DAC) that offers decentralized exchanging as well as sophisticated financial instruments as *products*.
+Steem is a blockchain-based rewards platform for publishers to monetize content and grow community.

 It is based on *Graphene* (tm), a blockchain technology stack (i.e. software) that allows for fast transactions and ascalable blockchain solution.
-In case of Steem, it comes with decentralized trading of assets as well as customized on-chain smart contracts.
+In case of Steem, it comes with decentralized publishing of content.

 About this Library
 ------------------